Dunkumbura Rajamaha Viharaya / Dunkumbura Tampita Viharaya (දුංකුඹුර රජමහා විහාරය / දුංකුඹුර ටැම්පිට විහාරය)

 Loading...

-Dunkumbura Rajamaha Viharaya (also known as Dunkumbura Tampita Viharaya) is a temple with about a 200 year old history going back to the Kandyan Era.
+Dunkumbura Rajamaha Viharaya (also known as Dunkumbura Tampita Viharaya) is a temple with about a 200-year-old history going back to the Kandyan Era.

 The Tampita Viharaya is the oldest part of the Dunkumbura Raja Maha Viharaya.
-A Tampita Viharaya is a structure built on a wooden platform which rests on number of stone stumps usually 3-4 feet tall.
+A Tampita Viharaya is a structure built on a wooden platform which rests on a number of stone stumps usually 3-4 feet tall.
 The roof is held by a structure built of timber and the walls are generally made of wattle and daub and the inner walls are generally covered with frescoes drawn mainly in Kandyan style.

 With the Buddhist renaissance brought by Weliwita Saranankara Thero (19 June 1698 – 18 July 1778), village temples were provided with preaching halls and Tampita Viharas.
 Several of them were built in Tumpane.
 Some of them have been modernised.
-Following are the
+Following are the places where such Tampita Viharas are found in Tumpane;

 1. Weligodapola